SPP Plugin Compatibility

 Manual Body Best Practices

-on the SPP to inform it of approval or veto outcomes.
+For manual bodies, the SPP does not create sub-proposals automatically.
+Instead, you must manually call reportProposalResult on the SPP to inform it of approval or veto outcomes.
 This might involve creating external transactions or leveraging another governance process to signal results.

 Example Using a Safe: